III.

 MODULES

 The pavilion is composed of four modular architectural blocks with specific programs: seating, shelving, service and shade.
-The modules of the pavilion can be interconnected, disconnected, and rearranged.
+The modules of the pavilion can be rearranged, offering an outdoor living room for visitors.

 ¡MOMENTO!